blukatdevelopment/UnchainedWorldsOld/core_edition/character_creation/classes/warrior.md

 | Saving Throws | Strength, Constitution                          |

 ## Skills
-You are proficient with athletics, and may choose one of the following:
+You are proficient with the following:
 - Tracking
 - Intimidation
-- Deception
-- Acrobatics
+- Athletics

 ## Starting Equipment
 - Chain mail or leather armor, longbow, and 20 arrows